Skip to main content

 Speaker Disclosures:

 Financial: Dr. Gabor Maté receives compensation as a presenter.
-He receives a speaking honorarium and recording and book royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+He receives royalties as a published author.
+Dr. Maté receives a speaking honorarium and recording and book royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Gabor Maté has no relevant non-financial relationships.